 I’m going to stick with a better marathon time!

 5. What dates from 2011 will remain etched upon your memory, and why?

 April 4th – the day we closed on our first house

 6. What was your biggest achievement of the year?

-Completing my first marathon!
-(I’m sensing a theme here…)
+Buying our first house (I’m sensing a theme here…)

 7. What was your biggest failure?

 I really wouldn’t say there were any this year.
 There were little things here and there (illness before/on race day, random little injuries, etc.), but nothing really terrible.
 Some might say the Ph.D. thing was a failure, but I don’t really consider it to be one.
 That was just a weird combination of circumstances that all added up to things not working.
 But I wouldn’t call it a failure on my part.